 - Length: five years

-- Content: The course is built up of different modules, covering the most common areas that Legal Executives deal with, including civil and criminal litigation, conveyancing, corporate law, family law and public law.
-Just like solicitor apprentices, Legal Executive apprentices will also undertake administrative paralegal duties during their law firm placements.
+- Content: the course is built up of different modules, covering the most common areas that Legal Executives deal with, including civil and criminal litigation, conveyancing, corporate law, family law and public law.
+Just like Solicitor apprentices, Legal Executive apprentices undertake administrative paralegal duties during their law firm placements.

-- Eventual destination: This course is not recommended to school leavers or those who have never worked in the legal profession before.
-These students are more likely to be suited to a paralegal apprenticeship before embarking on the Legal Executive course.
-A chartered legal executive is a qualified lawyer who is trained to specialise as an expert in one or two particular areas of the law (whereas solicitors have a broader, more general legal training.)
+- Eventual destination: a chartered legal executive is a qualified lawyer who specialises as an expert in one or two particular areas of the law (whereas solicitors have a broader, more general legal training.)

-What are the advantages of a legal apprenticeship?
+What are the advantages of a Law apprenticeship?

-- No two year contract.
-Those who qualify through the traditional degree route must find a two year placement at a law firm to complete their solicitor training (which are notoriously competitive to come by.)
-However, after completing the apprenticeship and passing the SRA’s assessment tests, an apprentice qualifies as a solicitor without the need for a two year training contract.
+- No two-year contract.
+Students who qualify through a degree must find a two-year placement at a law firm to complete their solicitor training, and these are notoriously competitive to come by.
+In contrast, after completing the apprenticeship and passing the SRA’s assessment tests, an apprentice qualifies as a solicitor without the need for a two year training contract.

 How else does a Law apprenticeship differ from a Law degree?